 What type of whitening gel is this?

-Teeth Bleaching Kits use Carbamide Peroxide as the whitening agent.
-When wearing the filled trays, Carbamide Peroxide is slowly broken down into Hydrogen Peroxide which whitens the teeth.
-The 36% gel whitens quicker but can cause temporary sensitivity to temperatures.
+Teeth Bleaching Kits use Hydrogen Peroxide as the whitening agent.
+When wearing the filled trays, Hydrogen Peroxide whitens the teeth.
+The 16% gel whitens quicker, but can cause temporary sensitivity to temperatures.

 How long does it take and how white will they get?

 Gel systems need to be used 10-14 days to achieve maximum whiteness.
 Virtually everybody who whitens their teeth will see improvement.
 The length of time determines the ultimate whiteness of the teeth exposed to the whitening gel and the mineral composition of the teeth.
 Teeth whitening is kind of like a reverse suntan.
 Some people get excellent results in only one or two days while others need more treatment time.

 How can the gel be the same as the dentist use?